stringparser/createClass/README.md

 ### spec.mixins

 Same as `merge`/`extend`/`Object.assign` with the resulting class prototype.
-The element at the tail of the array is the first to be used and from the back to the beginning of the array.
+The element at the tail of the array is the first to be used and from there back to the beginning of the array.

 Each element of the `Array` can be `object` or `function`.